jdanielkim/carcrash/README.md

 Created a feature called 'Risk rating'.
 To make this feature we used the 'Primary cause of accident' feature and assigned a risk rating between 0-5 to them based of their proportion to classes of injuries.
 However, this did not help our model therefore we decided to drop it.

-## What did the visualizations tell about my data?
+## What did the visualizations tell about our data?

 The graph below shows that the risk exposure to a certain classification based on age group